n0-computer/iroh-experiments/iroh-dag-sync/README.md

 The above approach will work for any traversal provided that it is deterministic and that the same traversal is executed on both sides.

-A traversal that has a continuous path from the root to each DAG node is guaranteed to complete even if bob has incomplete data or no data at all, since the DAG is built from the root.
+- A traversal that has a continuous path from the root to each DAG node is guaranteed to complete even if bob has incomplete data or no data at all, since the DAG is built from the root.
 E.g. a traversal of a DAG that *omits* leaf nodes.

-A traversal that does not have a continuous path from the root to each DAG node relies on data already being present.
+- A traversal that does _not_ have a continuous path from the root to each DAG node relies on data already being present.
 E.g. a traversal that only produces leaf nodes.
+It will stop if some of the data needed for the traversal is not already present on the receiver node.

-Traversals can be composed.
+- Traversals can be composed.
 E.g. you could have a traversal that only produces leafs of a dag, then a second stage that lets though all cids where the hash ends with an odd number, or filters based on a bitmap.

-The simplest possible traversal is to just return the root cid.
-Using this, this protocol can be used to retrieve individual blobs.
+- The simplest possible traversal is to just return the root cid.
+Using this, this protocol can be used to retrieve individual blobs or sequences of unrelated blobs.

 ### Possible strategy to sync deep DAGs with lots of data.